bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 ![Relative Stacked column chart](./pics_11_data_visualization/fig08.png) *<sub>Figure 8: Relative stacked column chart representing the relative animal weight at birth and the adult weight for different cat species. logarithmic scale.</sub>*

+>You will see that the axis labels are initially positioned at the top of the chart.
+You can change this by right clicking a y-axis label, then click `Format Axis...` > `Labels` and select `Low` from the dropdown under `Label Position`.

 Like the relative stacked column chart, the pie chart is another chart type that is suitable for such a representation.

 ## Pie Chart